 As educators, we know that young people need new skills to navigate the modern media landscape.
 The PBS Media Literacy Certification by KQED recognizes PreK-12 educators who demonstrate their ability to teach students to think critically about media consumption and creation.
 This certification will demonstrate educator expertise in teaching students to produce media that matters and think critically about their role as media consumers.
 The class will help teachers as they progress through the certification process offering ideas, strategies, and support.
 This course is available for 3 PD credits through ISU.

-This course is online and offered synchronously and asynchronously.
 Attendees meet virtually with instructors for one hour, once a month from September through May.
 We will also record the webinars for educators to watch when convenient if this is the method that they prefer.
 Credit will be given once certification is earned.

 - Join a monthly webinar (or watch the recording)